-According to the Åbo Akademi Study Guide, the Master's Thesis work in Social Exclusion encompasses intense academic tasks (masters seminars and master's thesis) accruing to 30 ECTS beginning at the second year of studies.
-Hence, the structure of the programme is designed such that students are guided to begin thinking about their thesis topics towards the end of the first year of studies.
-This initial guidance is done through mentorships and one-on-one sessions with the head of subject.
-During these sessions, several thesis topics are tested and critically assessed for rigour and potential after which a suitable/tentative topic is selected, and potential supervisors are identified for the thesis.
-The Åbo Akademi study guide recommends that students are assigned a thesis supervisor by the head of the subject.
+According to the Åbo Akademi Study Guide, the Master's Thesis work in Social Exclusion encompasses intense academic tasks (masters seminars and master's thesis) accruing to 30 ECTS beginning in the second year of studies.
+Hence, the programme's structure is designed so that students are guided to start thinking about their thesis topics towards the end of the first year of studies.
+This initial guidance is done through mentorships and one-on-one sessions with the head of the programme.
+During these sessions, several thesis topics are tested and critically assessed for rigour and potential, after which a suitable/tentative topic is selected, and potential supervisors are identified for the thesis.
+The head of programme assigns the thesis supervisor.
 The supervisor's responsibility entails providing personal feedback, follow-up and general supervision during the student's writing process.
 After the assignment is established, an agreement form is signed by both parties.
-The agreement between the students and their supervisors entails drafting a suitable timetable for the thesis work, delegation of responsibilities/obligations and clarification of rights for both parties.
+The agreement between the students and their supervisors entails drafting a suitable timetable for the thesis work, delegating responsibilities/obligations, and clarifying rights for both parties.

-The Social Exclusion master's programme has also included seminars which are academic spaces where critical advice on academic skills and writing can be acquired to aid the thesis writing process progress smoothly.
+The Social Exclusion master's programme has also included seminars, which are academic spaces where critical advice on academic skills and writing can be acquired to aid the thesis writing process.
 The outlined courses in the 2024-2027 Study Guide for the Social Exclusion Master's programme in this regard include the following: